 Homocysteine is thought to directly damage joints16 and other tissues.
 All of this suggests that reducing homocysteine may well help to keep your bones and joints healthy.
 Yet, disappointingly, very little research has yet been done to test the homocysteine theory of arthritis.
 A rare exception was a study nearly 20 years ago by researchers at the American College of Nutrition in Clearwater, Florida.
 They gave B12 and folate supplements to 26 people who had been taking non-steroidal anti-inflammatory, pain-relieving drugs (NSAIDs) for osteoarthritis of the hands for an average of more than five years.17 The participants reported less tenderness in their hands and improved ability to grip objects but suffered none of the notorious NSAIDs side effects, which include premature death from kidney failure, ulcers and bleeding in the digestive tract.

 As many as two in five people aged over 60 are B12 deficient, and supplementing 500mcg a day at least is needed to correct it.
 Although fish, meat, eggs and milk all contain B12, only milk and fish increase blood B12 levels.
 Even so, you are unlikely to get more than 3mcg of B12 from your food.
 To prevent a deficiency I recommend taking 10mcg a day.
-But even that is not enough if you have a raised homocysteine level, which can be checked with a home-test kit from York Tests.
+But even that is not enough if you have a raised homocysteine level.

 Vitamin B6, another homocysteine-lowering vitamin, has also proven helpful for arthritis sufferers.
 Back in the 1950s, an insightful physician from Mount Pleasant in Texas, Dr John Ellis, found that giving B6 in higher daily doses of 50mg helped to control pain and restore joint mobility in his arthritic patients.18 Vitamin B6 shrinks inflamed membranes that line the weight-bearing surfaces of the joints, perhaps by helping decrease homocysteine and increasing SAMe and glutathione, both proven anti-inflammatory agents.
 B6 also helps to regulate production of the prostaglandins, the body’s own anti-inflammatory agents.